Are you looking for a simple, step-by-step guide that will teach you everything you should know to safely canning food in your own kitchen?

 - canning checklist

-I also put together a resource page for you, so you can easily access canning books, canners, jars and other equipment you'll need to get started!
+I put together a resource page for you, so it's easy to find canning books, canners, jars and other equipment you'll need to get started!

-- You want to know that your food is safe to serve at the family table, so you can serve it confidently.
+- You want to know that your food is safe to serve and eat.

-- You want to learn another traditional skill that will help you look after your family and their health in a whole new way!
+- You want to learn another traditional skill that will help you stock the pantry and provide for your family in a new way!

 - You want to start canning meat, broth, soup, meat sauces and vegetables in a lightly salted water.
 These things require a pressure canner to ensure they are safely preserved (see special offer below for my pressure canning course).